thenickdude/PlanC/Readme.md

 ## Using Plan C

+### Recovering your decryption key

-First use Plan C to recover your decryption key.
+First you must use Plan C to recover your decryption key.

+#### Recovery from ADB
+Your decryption key is stored in CrashPlan's adb database.
 Because of the potential for Plan C to inadvertently corrupt the adb database, it is best to point it to a copy of the adb directory:

 ```bash
 plan-c --adb path/to/your/adb-copy/ recover-key